amaui-org/amaui/docs/public/assets/md/library/redis/use.md

 #### reset

-Removes all queues, exchanges mentioned in the options, and emits a `reset` subscription event.
+Removes all the redis data, and emits a `reset` subscription event.

 ```ts
 const amauiRedis = new AmauiRedis(options);